mlochbaum/BQN/tutorial/list.md

 With this evaluation order, `-´` gives the *alternating sum* of its argument.
 Think of it this way: the left argument of each `-` is a single number, while the right argument is made up of all the numbers to the right subtracted together.
 So each `-` flips the sign of every number to its right, and every number is negated by all the `-`s to its left.
 The first number (`1` above) never gets negated, the second is negated once, the third is negated twice, returning it to its original value… the signs alternate.

 *Hey, isn't it dissonant that the first, second, and third numbers are negated zero, one, and two times?
-If they were the zeroth, first, and second it wouldn't be…*
+Not if you call them the zeroth, first, and second…*

 You can fold with the Join To function to join several lists together: